2013 Recopa Sudamericana

 The 2013 Recopa Sudamericana (officially the 2013 Recopa Santander Sudamericana for sponsorship reasons) was the 21st edition of the Recopa Sudamericana, the football competition organized by CONMEBOL between the winners of the previous season's two major South American club tournaments, the Copa Libertadores and the Copa Sudamericana.

 The competition was contested in two-legged home-and-away format between two Brazilian teams, Corinthians, the 2012 Copa Libertadores champion, and São Paulo, the 2012 Copa Sudamericana champion.

 The first leg was hosted by São Paulo at Estádio do Morumbi in São Paulo on July 3, 2013, while the second leg was hosted by Corinthians at Estádio do Pacaembu in São Paulo on July 17, 2013.

-Corinthians won both legs, the first leg by 2–1, and the second leg by 2–0, to win their first Recopa Sudamericana title.
-Corinthians captain Danilo was selected as best player of the tournament.
+Corinthians won both legs, the first leg by 2–1, and the second by 2–0, to win their first Recopa Sudamericana title.
+Corinthians captain Danilo was selected as the best player of the tournament.

+As of 2025, this is the only Recopa Sudamericana decided in a Brazilian derby (Clássico Majestoso), as both teams represent the state and city of São Paulo.